 Proprietorships are simple to start and have minimal regulatory compliance requirements for operating.
 This entity is ideal for entrepreneurs who are getting into business for the first time and small businesses with few clients.

 Who is called a proprietor?

 owner, proprietor someone who owns (is legal possessor of) a business.
 Like “he is the owner of a chain of restaurants”

 The owner of a sole proprietorship business in India is called a proprietor.
 It cannot be a corporate or legal entity.
 The proprietor and the proprietorship are considered to be the same legal entity.

 The PAN and other documents of the proprietor are the basis for obtaining all other business registrations and licenses.
 In case of any issues of liability in the business, the proprietor is held personally liable for it.

 Visit on LawSathi for more about proprietorship-

 1- The entrepreneur can start operations and receive payments from clients as no registrations are required to start a proprietorship.

 2- The other advantage of a Proprietorship is that it requires no additional compliance in most cases.
-The PAN of the proprietor and proprietorship are one and the same.
-Hence in most cases, only income tax return in Form ITR-3 must be filed every year.
+The PAN of the proprietor and proprietorship are the same.
+Hence in most cases, only income tax returns in Form ITR-3 must be filed every year.

 3- The proprietor does not have to particularly wind up the company in case he wants to cease operations.
 This saves a lot of time and effort.